The official blog of the Lung Institute.

 We can’t control the weather, but there are some helpful resources available year-round to monitor air quality in your local area.
 The Weather Channel’s website has a search option to see what’s blooming by zip code and how bad the pollen index is on a given day.
 Pollen.com is also a good reference to check the pollen forecast, allergy forecast, and cold and flu forecast for the upcoming week.
 Now, you’ll be better prepared to stay on top of COPD and allergies.

 Prescription medications and inhalers can help lung disease sufferers with allergy symptoms.
-However, for people experiencing flare-ups, stem cell therapy can help.
-Stem cell therapy doesn’t replace the need for medications, but it has improved the quality of life for people with COPD and other chronic lung diseases.
+However, for people experiencing flare-ups, cellular therapy can help.
+Cellular therapy doesn’t replace the need for medications, but it has improved the quality of life for people with COPD and other chronic lung diseases.

 About Lung Institute

 The Lung Institute (LI) is improving the quality of life for people across the nation through the innovative technology of regenerative medicine.
 We are committed to providing our patients an effective way to address debilitating pulmonary conditions.
 Our physicians apply minimally invasive cellular therapies, and have established a patient experience designed with the highest concern for patient safety and quality of care.
 If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about treatment options, contact us or call (800) 729-3065.